Shruti1632/OnlineVotingSystem/README.md

 This system can be further enhanced for larger-scale elections, providing a secure, scalable solution for online voting in various settings.

 ---

-Feel free to reach out for any questions or contributions to enhance this project further!